genesiscommunitysuccess/docs/docs/03_server/05_access-control/06_authorisation.md

 The `where` clause scope is the same as the entity object, so you can reference fields directly.
 If required, a parameter of the username can also be included.

-The example below shows permissioning where authorisation is successful if the user satisfies one of three code blocks:
+The example below shows permissioning where authorisation is successful if the user satisfies one of four code blocks:

 - The first block has a `where` clause that prevents the user (a permissioned buying counterparty) from viewing cancelled trades.
 - The second block makes the information visible to any permissioned selling counterparty - so they can view cancelled trades.